renewalsa-websites/craft-template/docs/security-and-compliance.md

 When developing locally things such as Google API Keys, AWS Credentials, Campaign Monitor API Keys etc should be defined in `.env` which is not committed to the repo.

-When deploying to Platform.sh it will be necessary to set these as enviornment variables.
+When deploying to Platform.sh it will be necessary to set these as environment variables.